vehicle-lang/tutorial/chapter-4/exercises/README.md

 - **Verification time and memory.** Verifying fifty images against the Chapter 3 specification takes between twelve and forty minutes per network, and Marabou uses about 14 GB of memory while it runs.
 Run one verification at a time.

+Both notes are about the Fashion MNIST exercises (#1 to #5); Exercise #6 has its own, very different, timings.

 ## Exercise #1 (⭑): Run the chapter code